European-Unified-ID/EUID-docs/docs/getting-started/gs-faqs.md

 #### What is the uniqueness and rotation policy for EUID tokens?

 The EUID service encrypts tokens using random initialization vectors.
 The encrypted EUID is unique for a given user as they browse the internet.
 At every refresh, the token re-encrypts.
-This mechanism ensures that untrusted parties cannot track a user's identity.

 #### What does an EUID token look like in the bidstream?